-You may use one or several attributes less, because they feel uncomfortable.
-But to be most effective, learning how to use them when needed is an important chapter in developing your negotiation skills.
+You may use one or several attributes.
+Learning how to use these attributes when needed is an important part of developing effective negotiation skills.

-To maximize your negotiating skills, gain practice in not only recognizing the style of others, but also in fully understanding your own tendencies and being flexible when necessary is vital.
+To improve your negotiating skills, gain practice in recognizing the style of others.
+In addition, understand your own tendencies and be flexible when necessary.

-You learn the interests of the other party through listening.
-Some styles are better at this than others, but the fact is that we are usually not good listeners.
-Most listen to reply, not to understand.
+Listening helps you learn the interests of the other side.
+Some styles are better at listening than others.
+However, many of us are usually not being effective listeners.
+Most people listen to reply, not to understand.

-To illustrate this, consider the study that Dr. Albert Mehrabian, of UCLA, did on the ways we communicate when there is an incongruency/mismatch in communication:
+To illustrate this, consider the study by Dr. Albert Mehrabian, of UCLA, on the ways we communicate when there is an incongruency/mismatch in communication:

 - Words: 7%

 - Tone of Voice: 38%

 A skill that good listeners employ is that of asking questions and listening carefully to the words.
 However, when there’s an incongruency, words only comprise 7% of how we communicate.
 Communication is 93% non-verbal.
 So, it’s no wonder that so much is lost between the speaker’s lips and the listener’s ears.
 Non-verbal communication is also important in determining the speaker’s style.

 Use skillful questioning as the first step in learning the interests of the other side.
 In order to be effective at asking questions, it’s ideal to:

 - Understand where your questions are going.
 Most people find randomly asked questions to be unnerving and can make people distrust you.